Financial Firms: Five Ways to Use the Cloud to Outrun the Competition

 5. Enhance collaboration

-The pandemic heightened awareness of collaboration requirements, but the need for better ways to work together simultaneously on documents has existed far before COVID.
+The pandemic heightened awareness of collaboration requirements, but the need for better ways to work together simultaneously on documents has existed well before COVID struck in 2020.
 The cloud’s abilities make it the perfect tool for co-workers and even others outside the firm to collaborate.

 For example, problems with version control are familiar office worker pain points.
 Being able to access, read, and edit while team members are in the document means everyone can see changes as they occur.
 Collaboration can enhance teamwork and morale.
 Team members located outside the office, in another country, or even someone from an outside organisation can offer ideas and revise a document.